Women in Turkmenistan: Cultural role

 Cooking is the main field of work for women.
 Neighbours or relatives sometimes arrive unasked to assist in housework, or they may bring their own household tasks to work on together and socialize.
 Food preparation is done in the open air as well as in in-house kitchens.
 Tasks such as smoking meat and popping corn, are done by men and often turn into a social opportunity.

 Men and women might sit and eat in one place, but they are segregated during social occasions.
 Some women carry on the practice of wearing a yaşmak, head scarf, in the initial year after they are wed.
 The wife clenches the corner of her scarf in her teeth to show a significant barrier toward the male guests and to show respect to her parents-in-law.
 The scarf also stops her from communicating.
 The wife may stop covering her head with a yaşmak after a year of her wedding, after the birth of her first born, or by a decision within the family.

 Practices

 Clothing

 Women are garbed in ankle-length garments of silk or velvet, which are commonly a mix of bright oranges, purples, yellows, blues, and greens.
 The necklines are embellished with elaborate gold-thread needlework that drops down, decorating the neckline right to the navel.
 Richly decorated headwear, jewelry and embroidery accents are a part of their routine.
 Face covering is not required by law.

 Work

 Manufacturing of ketene, a homespun silk, persists largely as a cottage skill.
 Garments prepared from ketene are worn by both men and women.
 Costumes made from ketene are used as a customary bridal dress.
 The embroidery on the garments reveal various patterns that are exclusively known as a family hallmark, distinguishing the family of its maker.
 Skilled Turkmen women use antique weaving looms known as tara, which were adopted in the ancient times.

 Turkmen teachers and healthcare workers are primarily women.
-Job cuts in both these sectors, however, have led to a dramatic rise in unemployment for both men and women.